portraying-as-pavan/portraying-as-pavan/README.md

        Iam a Software Developer at MoneyTap.
 I did my bachelor's in Electrical Engineering from IIT Bhubaneswar
 - 👀 I’m interested in Developing products that make a difference and photography
 - 🌱 I’m currently learning Spring Boot and the Java Backend
-- 💞️ I’m looking to collaborate on edTech and fintech solutions
+- 💞️ I’m looking to collaborate on software solutions
 - 📫 Reach me by pinging on pavanguguloth15@gmail.com

 <!---